Ekkees Toppon Ki Salaami: Plot

-Two sons set out to get their father what he dreamt of all through his life – the ultimate sign of respect.
-High on thrill and laughter, this film takes the audience through the unbelievable attempts of Shekhar and Subhash Joshi to provide their father, Purushottam, a 21 gun salute.
+Two sons set out to get their father what he had dreamed of all through his life – the ultimate sign of respect.
+High on thrill and laughter, this film takes the audience through the unbelievable attempts of Shekhar and Subhash Joshi to provide their father, Purushottam, with a 21 gun salute.
 Purushotam Joshi is a common man who fails to earn his bit of appreciation despite being completely honest during his lifelong service as a government employee.
-Joshi's sons are however willing to go the extra mile to get their father his only wish.
+Joshi's sons are, however, willing to go the extra mile to get their father's only wish.
 But will they succeed in their endeavour?

 Promotion

 SRK launched the trailer of the Ekkees Toppon Ki Salaami.
 The song Tod De Kataar was launched in a special event next to the iconic The Common Man statue of RK Laxman, where common people were felicitated for their service to the society.

 Soundtrack

 The soundtrack of Ekkees Toppon Ki Salaami consists of 5 songs composed by Ram Sampath the lyrics of which were written by Sandeep Nath.